Discover Tunisia : Religions

 The architectural organization of a mosque

 The interior of a mosque always follows the same plan.
-An entrance for removing shoes, a fountain for purification, a sanctuary in the strict sense of the word, whose back wall is the kibla, with a niche in the middle, the mirhab, in front of which the imam stands and leads the prayer.
-Erected on the principle of piety, the mosque should provoke in the believer a respectful reaction to the majesty of the absolute, and incite him to meditate on the mystery of this eternal principle.
+An entrance for removing shoes, a fountain for purification, a sanctuary in the strict sense of the term, with the qibla as the back wall, and a niche in the middle, the mirhab, in front of which the imam stands and leads the prayer.
+The mosque, erected on the principle of piety, should provoke in the believer a respectful reaction to the majesty of the absolute, and incite him to meditate on the mystery of this eternal principle.
 The architecture of the mosque was thus dictated by the rules of prayer.
+Mosques not to be missed in Tunisia include the Zitouna Mosque in Tunis and the Great Mosque of Kairouan.

 Warning about visiting mosques